Colleges by Location

 Non-Need Based

-250 students, including freshmen, were awarded institutional non-need-based scholarship or grant aid at this school in 2023.
-Institutional help in the form of non-need-based scholarships or grants was given to 85 full-time freshmen.
-Federal non-need-based scholarships and grants totaled $53,697,580 for students at this institution, while state aid came to $42,548,138.
-The total amount of non-need-based institutional scholarships/grants was $18,402,622.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
+Institutional non-need-based scholarships or grants were given to 280 students overall (including freshmen) at University of Massachusetts Boston in 2024.
+Institutional help in the form of non-need-based scholarships or grants was given to 100 full-time freshmen.
+The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $25,996,093 while the state aid is $6,895.
+The total amount of non-need-based institutional scholarships/grants was $9,182,192.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $1,066,956 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors